MScholtes/PS2EXE/README.md

            lcid = location ID for the compiled executable.
-Current user culture if not specified STA or MTA = 'Single Thread Apartment' or 'Multi Thread Apartment' mode noConsole = the resulting executable will be a Windows Forms app without a console window UNICODEEncoding = encode output as UNICODE in console mode credentialGUI = use GUI for prompting credentials in console mode iconFile = icon file name for the compiled executable
+Current user culture if not specified STA or MTA = 'Single Thread Apartment' or 'Multi Thread Apartment' mode noConsole = the resulting executable will be a Windows Forms app without a console window conHost = force start with conhost as console instead of Windows Terminal (disables redirections) UNICODEEncoding = encode output as UNICODE in console mode credentialGUI = use GUI for prompting credentials in console mode iconFile = icon file name for the compiled executable